droda59/elee.web/readme.txt

 	running app through browser sync.
 	watch-ts, watch-less and watch-html also exist, for better control over what you need to do.

+- gulp export
+	This will clean the /dist folder, clean the /export folder, then build, bundle and copy the production files into the /export folder.
+	All those files will be bundled, minified and compressed, to replicate the production environment.
+You can test on your local machine using a local web server.